eugenechoi2004/palmsight/README.md

 ## Setup

-Aside from the AWS Services, below are the other components used in making the PalmSight
+Below are some of the components used in making the PalmSight

 Android phone with google play services
 Android Studios